mlevison/APR-Markdown-Export/post/best-agile-bo-2/index.md

 categories:
   - "books"
   - "software-development"
+excerpt: 'The third and final my [Best Agile Books the 2007 Edition](/blog/best-agile-book.html)'
 ---

 The third and final my [Best Agile Books the 2007 Edition](/blog/best-agile-book.html) series.
 (Part II was [Background Material](/blog/best-agile-bo-1.html)).
 There will be even fewer notes than there were in yesterday's.
 It really has been a long week.